-In addition to the above, in November 2016, the European Banking Authority (the EBA) published a consultation paper with regard to the revision of the methods for estimating the Probability of Default (PD) and the LGD indicators.
-The provisions of the final text, which has not been published yet, apply from 1 January 2021.
-Institutions should incorporate the requirements of these guidelines in their rating systems by that time, but competent authorities may accelerate the timeline of this transition at their discretion.
+In addition to the above, in November 2016, the European Banking Authority (the EBA) published a consultation paper with regard to the revision of the methods for estimating the Probability of Default (the PD) and the LGD indicators, as well as the handling of impaired loans.
+The provisions of the final text, which has not been published yet, are expected to apply from 1 January 2021, or sooner if the competent authority decides that this should be the case.